Intro to Medicare Star Ratings

 |2021 October||Star Ratings Published.
 CMS updates the website plan finder with Star Ratings.
 CMS provides all data for all plans, along with a trove of analyzed summary data.|

 Here are a few critical concepts to understand.
-See our Glossary for more extensive definitions.
+We' plan to add a Glossary for more extensive definitions.

 contract is the basic unit of business between a health insurance company and CMS.
 A large national insurer may have dozens of contracts, each of which is offered in different counties possibly in different states.
 Star Ratings are assigned to contracts.